zohaibzsm/Data-Science-and-Machine-Learning/README.md

 # Data-Analysis
-All data analysis-related projects are in this repo.
+All **data analysis** projects are in this repo.

-Data Analysis Projects Using Python, SQL, and Excel.
+Data Analysis Projects Using _Python, SQL, DAX, Excel, and Power Bi._
-This repository is a place to share my code and notebooks for numerous data science projects.
+This repository is a place to share my code and notebooks for numerous **data science** projects.

-Software used:
+Softwares/Tools used:

 Python3 |
+MySQL Workbench
-MS SQL Server
+MS SQL Server |
+Power Bi Desktop |
-SQL Server Management Studio
+SQL Server Management Studio |
-Visual Studio Code
+Visual Studio Code |
+PyCharm |
-IPython environment and Jupyter notebooks
+IPython environment and Jupyter notebooks |
 Anaconda